How do we support children in Africa?

 Redearth Education seeks to empower local teachers in Uganda, who are committed to working with local government, to improve education standards and learning outcomes for all children by providing teachers with training and supporting and recognising teacher’s achievements.
 In 2019, Lessons for Life will fund Redearth’s programme in Masindi, Uganda which is focused on improving practice in literacy and numeracy, underpinned by the development of good practice in teaching and learning methodology.

 Sentebale supports orphans and vulnerable children, many of whom are affected by the HIV/AIDS epidemic.
 Through education, psychosocial support, and care, Sentebale aims to provide them with the tools they need to lead healthy and productive lives.
 Lessons for Life funds Sentebale to provide access to education and vocational training through night schools and secondary school bursaries.
-In 2019, we are funding Sentebale's secondary school bursary programme which covers the costs of school fees, uniforms, and education materials.
+In 2019, we are contributing to the funding of Sentebale's secondary school bursary programme which covers the costs of school fees, uniforms, and education materials.